-As someone who has just recently got back into running and who is training for a half-marathon, I have had to run on the treadmill a lot recently since it is the middle of winter and currently snowy or icy most days.
+As someone who has just recently gotten back into running and who is training for a half-marathon, I have been using a treadmill quite a bit.
+It is the middle of winter and currently snowy or icy most days.
 As a result, I have discovered some great tips to make the most of my indoor runs on the treadmill.

 1. Know Your Goals